RunOpenCode/traitor-bundle/README.md

-**Before you start using this bundle** please read following article (if you have not already): [http://symfony.com/doc/current/components/dependency_injection/types.html](http://symfony.com/doc/current/components/dependency_injection/types.html), it is imperative that you fully understand types of injection because this bundle promotes bad practice in order to gain higher level of productivity.
+**Before you start using this bundle** please read following article (if you have not already): [http://symfony.com/doc/current/components/dependency_injection/types.html](http://symfony.com/doc/current/components/dependency_injection/types.html), it is imperative that you fully understand types of injection because this bundle promotes setter injection (which is considered as non-preferred method when comparing to constructor injection) in order to get higher level of productivity.

 **We would like you to read carefully this "readme" file as well and understand what this bundle does, with all its benefits and drawbacks, before using it,